fatkodima/online_migrations/README.md

 ## Development

 After checking out the repo, run `bundle install` to install dependencies.
 Run `createdb online_migrations_test` to create a test database.
 Then, run `bundle exec rake test` to run the tests.
-This project uses multiple Gemfiles to test against multiple versions of ActiveRecord; you can run the tests against the specific version with `BUNDLE_GEMFILE=gemfiles/activerecord_61.gemfile bundle exec rake test`.
+This project uses multiple Gemfiles to test against multiple versions of Active Record; you can run the tests against the specific version with `BUNDLE_GEMFILE=gemfiles/activerecord_61.gemfile bundle exec rake test`.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).